コンテンツにスキップ

 Start Sandboxes

-Daytona provides options to start sandboxes using the Daytona Dashboard ↗ or programmatically using the Python SDK and TypeScript SDK.
+Daytona provides options to start sandboxes in Daytona Dashboard ↗ or programmatically using the Python SDK, TypeScript SDK, Ruby SDK, CLI, and API references.

 1. Navigate to Daytona Sandboxes ↗